"I almost died. Do you think I give a sh*t what some stranger writes about me?" - hmv.com talks to Kevin Smith

 In the years since, Smith has directed movies such as Tusk and Zack and Miri Make a Porno, a range of TV shows including The Goldbergs, Supergirl and The Flash, and created one of the world's most popular podcast series.
 This week, however, Smith returns to the territory of his early career and brings Jay and Silent Bob back to the big screen for the first time in more than a decade.

-Jay and Silent Bob Reboot arrives in cinemas this weekend and ahead of its release, we caught up with the director to talk about his unique career, the return of his most famous characters, and why the heart attack that almost killed him two years ago has changed his perspective on his work.
+Jay and Silent Bob Reboot arrives on DVD shelve this week, and, ahead of its release, we caught up with the director to talk about his unique career, the return of his most famous characters, and why the heart attack that almost killed him two years ago has changed his perspective on his work.

 Watch our interview with Kevin below (contains strong language, obviously...)

-Jay and Silent Bob Reboot is in UK cinemas now.
-You can pre-order it on DVD and hmv Exclusive Blu-ray here in our online store.
+Jay and Silent Bob Reboot is out now on DVD and hmv Exclusive Blu-ray here in our online store.